top of page

 Emphasis in Marriage and Family Therapy and Professional Clinical Counseling

 I received my Master's degree from Saint Mary's College of California.
-I also hold a Certificate in Teaching English as a Second Language (TESOL) from Trinity College and additional Certification in Spiritual Counseling.
+I also hold a Certificate in Teaching English as a Second Language (TESOL) from Trinity College through their program in Barcelona.
 I have a background in art, with my B.A. in the History of Art and Visual Culture, with a Minor in Education and Teaching from University of California, Santa Cruz.
-This background gives me a unique perspective of the impact of culture and media on our social and psychological development.
-I received valuable mentorship from Rebekah Balboni, LCSW, a well-respected therapist, during my private practice internship in Alameda, CA, before receiving my MFT license in 2021 and continue to collaborate with her.
+I also hold Certification in Spiritual Counseling from Shannon Knight.
+This background gives me a unique perspective of the impact of culture, political climate, and media on our social and psychological development and how we all navigate these influences.

-Additional interests of mine include complementary and traditional medicine, nutrition and it's evidenced-based relationship to mental health, indigenous healing practices and spirituality.
-If these are things that you would be interested in discussing and integrating into our work together, I welcome you to share your experiences and beliefs.
+Additional interests of mine include complementary and traditional indigenous medicine, nutrition, lifestyle, wisdom teachings, folklore, mythology, meditation, and the interconnected relationship to mental health, social justice, along with indigenous healing practices and spirituality.
+If these are things that you would be interested in discussing and integrating into our work together, I welcome you to share your experiences and beliefs!

 bottom of page